Denham railway station: History

 The station was built just north of Denham village as part of the Great Western and Great Central Joint Railway.
 It opened on 2 April 1906 as Denham for Harefield.

 The original station layout had four roads: two for non-stop trains, and two with platforms for stopping services.
 There was a small goods yard north of the line, and a signal box at the London end of the "down" platform.
 The two through roads have been removed, being taken up in December 1965, with all services using the platform roads and has since had improved track alignments to allow fast running trains.
 The signal box closed on 15 June 1975.
 The former goods yard is now the station car park.

 The station was transferred from the Western Region of British Rail to the London Midland Region on 24 March 1974.

 Abandoned Central line extension

 Under the London Passenger Transport Board's 1935-40 New Works Programme, Denham was to have been the terminus of the Central line's westward extension from North Acton, with Central line platforms south of those on the main line.
 The continuation to Denham was added in 1937.
 Work on the extension was postponed in World War II.
 The introduction of the Metropolitan Green Belt limited the expansion of the London urban area and the extension beyond West Ruislip was cancelled.
-No visible signs of the extension works remain at Denham.